 Steady-state performance of overhead transmission cables and lines. principles of active and reactive power transfer and distribution; bus admittance and impedance matrices; per-unit quantities load flow; voltage control and power factor correction; symmetrical components, economic operation; analysis of symmetrical and unsymmetrical faults.
-Concept of system stability: swing curves and equal area criterion.
+The concept of system stability: swing curves and equal area criterion.
 Basic concepts of HVDC transmission.
 Static VAR system.

 Power System Protection:

 Principles of overcurrent, distance and differential protection.
 Circuit breakers.
 Concept of solid state relays.
-Computer aided protection: Introduction; line bus, transformer protection, generator, numeric relays and application of DSP to protection.
+Computer-aided protection: Introduction; line bus, transformer protection, generator, numeric relays and application of DSP to protection.